RockThePandora/MonkePatcher/README.md

 ## How will MonkePatcher resolve the issues encountered?
 These solutions are WIP but I believe it is the best move going forward

+**These solutions will not make cheating completely impossible, it simply makes installing them for the average user much harder.
+Any cheats that do get through can always be publicly reported**

 ### Problem 1 - 'People posting "unlocked" mods which work in public lobbies'
 The solution here is that MonkePatcher will only install "verified mods" - Mods that are verified to be not malignant or hacky.
 Verified mods do not have to be serious mods; they can be meme mods.
 There just needs to be proof that they are not illicit or cheat mods.